misuka-renderer/misuka/docs/src/key_topics/acoustics.rst

 records an **energy-time curve (ETC)**: the energy arriving at a receiver as a function of propagation time, resolved per frequency band.

-This page explains the concepts a user needs in order to work with misuka, and the differences to Mitsuba 3.
+This page explains the concepts a user needs in order to work with misuka, and the differences from Mitsuba 3.
 The plugins themselves are documented in the :ref:`plugin reference <sec-integrators>`, and examples live in the :doc:`rendering <../rendering_tutorials>` and